Animal Health Education

 A vehicle is strongly recommended since Los Angeles is a very expansive city with limited public transportation.

 Applications should be submitted as far in advance as possible.
 There is no overlapping of 4th year student externs and positions fill often a year in advance.
 Applicants should provide a resume, letter of intent, two letters of reference from veterinarians, and tentative proposed externship dates.
-A telephone interview will be scheduled after the application has been received.

 Thank you for your interest.
 Applications should be sent to: